MicrosoftDocs/microsoft-365-community/Community/glossary.md

 ### Application Lifecycle Management (ALM)

 Set of standards and processes to analyze, design, build, test and deploy a software solution.
-Modern ALM typically is an iterative process which allows for the incremental improvement and development and implementation of apllication features.
+Modern ALM typically is an iterative process which allows for the incremental improvement and development and implementation of application features.

 ### Azure Information Protection (AIP)